joereynolds/the-check-republic/README.md

 ## CLI

-Whilsy `check-republic` is a service that runs scripts and alerts on them, there is also the `check-republic` CLI which gives you insight into the checks.
+Whilst `check-republic` is a service that runs scripts and alerts on them, there is also the `check-republic` CLI which gives you insight into the checks.

 ```